codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 as simple as manipulating (read, set and unset values) the ``$_SESSION`` array.

+.. note:: In general, it is bad practice to use global variables.
+    So using the superglobal ``$_SESSION`` directly is not recommended.

 In addition, CodeIgniter also provides 2 special types of session data that are further explained below: flashdata and tempdata.